vincentzhang96/PhoenixPAC/specification.md

 filled with random/junk data or written over.

-Asset files are stored in the PPAC with no extra data compressed or uncompressed as specified by the Index Entry, but cannot exceed 2 GB in size on disk.
+Asset files are stored in the PPAC with no extra data compressed or uncompressed as specified by the Index Entry, but cannot exceed 4 GB in size on disk, or 2 GB if the `JAVA_ARRAY_COMPAT` flag is set.

 Format
 ----